The diaphragm is a form of contraception. This page explains how the diaphragm works and tells you how to use it.

 How safe is it?

-If you use a diaphragm carefully, with spermicide every time you have sex, six out of 100 women will get pregnant each year.
-With less careful use this could be as high as 16 out of 100 women.
+If you use a diaphragm carefully, with spermicide every time you have sex, six out of 100 users will get pregnant each year.
+With less careful use this could be as high as 16 out of 100 users.

 What are the advantages?

 - Protects your cervix – so can help prevent cancer of the cervix and some sexually transmissible infections (STIs)